HEALTH EDUCATION AND OUTREACH FOR THE CROW PEOPLE

 Messengers for Health began in 1996 with a dialogue between members of the Apsaalooke (Crow) Nation and a Montana State University faculty member who were invested in health equity.
 They jointly developed a program to study the effectiveness of utilizing community women (called Messengers) to deliver education and encourage Crow women to receive cancer screenings and to partner with the Indian Health Service to provide high quality care to tribal members.
 They received two research grants from the American Cancer Society in 2001 and 2005.

-The program was successful with these outcomes:
+The Cancer Education and Outreach program was successful with these outcomes:

 Before Messengers for Health: